-The official sponsor must be a US citizen or legal permanent resident.
+The official sponsor must be a person with current legal immigration status in the US as a US citizen or legal permanent resident.
 This person will be the one providing the parole package, which will enable the asylum seeker to leave detention and take up residence in your community.
-This will include a letter declaring your willingness to support the asylum seeker for at least six months, as well as proof of your income and your
+This will include a letter declaring your willingness to support the asylum seeker for at least six months, as well as proof of your income and your citizenship or legal residency.
+We ask that the host review the Guidelines for Shared Living in Appendix 2 and answer the questions there, as part of the discernment process.